 - Professional Development for Actors

-Please note that during production blocks you will be expected to work outwith the normal college day.
+Please note that during production blocks you will be required to work out-with the normal college day.
 Assessment will be continuous, with a mix of practical and theoretical assessments.

-Previous students have performed in a wide range of productions such as The Jungle Book, Peter Pan, Animal Farm, Scenes from the Big Picture, A Midsummer Night's Dream and Macbeth.
+Previous students have performed in a wide range of productions such as The Jungle Book, Peter Pan, Animal Farm, Scenes from the Big Picture, Mary Queen of Scots Got Her Head Chopped Off, A Midsummer Night's Dream and Macbeth.

 Employer and industry links